Emaad-Mir/ttitans-fastpages/_pages/blog.md

 # 10/28 (Friday)
 Today we are going to get checked by Mr. Mortensen to see our commits and update him on our progress on our calendar project.
 We have gotten inspiration from calendy which Mr. Mortensen suggested us to take a look at.
 One of the problems that we had was the formatting on the tables width with the pixels because the word "Wednesday" is longer than the rest of the days in the week.
 The DevOps (Luka) will also make the changes to our docker-compose.yml in AWS so that it will restart our service when there was a patch or an update.
 Our Backend (Jishnu) will finish his javascript code so it is interactive.
 Our Scrum Master fixed our table because our formatting was not even across the days.
 He will also help our backend and frontend with their roles.
 Our frontend (Edwin) today will customize our fastpage so it fits our groups theme.

+# 11/1 (Tuesday)
+Over the weekend, our scrum master (Emaad) was able to figure out how to add the API to the frontend and the backend and was able to input data onto the frontend table.
+Additionally, our Frontend Developer (Edwin) was able to figure out how to customize the home page a little bit with the background color and the scroll bar.